New Zealand Police: Notable incidents

 On 8 October 1941, four police officers were killed by South Island farmer Stanley Graham, 40, who fired at them as they attempted to seize arms from his West Coast home at Kowhitirangi.
 After widespread searches, two policemen and a local civilian saw Graham carrying his rifle and ammunition belts on 20 October.
-He was shot by Constable James D'Arcy Quirke with a .303 rifle, from a distance of 25 meters, while crawling through a patch of scrub.
+He was shot by Constable James D'Arcy Quirke with a .303 rifle, from a distance of 25 metres, while crawling through a patch of scrub.
 He died early the next morning in Westland Hospital, Hokitika.

 The police investigation into the murders of Harvey and Jeanette Crewe in 1970 was a turning point in the public's perception of the police.
 A royal commission subsequently found that the police had planted evidence and framed Arthur Allan Thomas for the murder.
 Writer Keith Hunter believes this introduced "a cynicism (in attitudes towards the police) that infects us today."

 During the 1981 Springbok tour, the police formed three riot squads known as Red Squad, Blue Squad and White Squad to control anti-apartheid protesters who laid siege to rugby union fields where the touring team was playing.
 Police were described as being heavy-handed with their batons as they tried to 'subdue' protesters opposed to the Springbok tour.
 The tour had a significant effect on public perceptions of the police who since this time "have never been viewed with the same general benign approval".

 In July 1985, the New Zealand Police arrested two French Action Service operatives after the Rainbow Warrior was bombed and sunk in Auckland harbour.
 The rapid arrest was attributed to the high level of public support for the investigation.

 In October 2007 at least 17 people were arrested in a series of raids under the Suppression of Terrorism Act and the Arms Act 1983.
 The raids targeted a range of political activists allegedly involved in illegal firearms activity.
 The case dragged on for nearly four years and cost taxpayers millions of dollars.
 Much of the surveillance evidence was found to have been gained illegally and charges against all but four defendants were dropped.
 The remaining four were charged with firearms offences, found guilty and sentenced to terms of imprisonment and home detention.

 On 20 January 2012, the police flew in by helicopter and arrested Kim Dotcom and three others in Coatesville, Auckland, in an armed raid on Dotcom's house following United States cybercrime indictments against him for on-line piracy via his internet file sharing company, Megaupload.
 Assets worth $17 million were seized including eighteen luxury cars, giant screen TVs and works of art.
 According to Dotcom, about 80 police officers were involved in the operation; the New Zealand police claimed it was between 20 and 30.
 The incident became controversial when a district court judge ruled that the warrants issued for the property seizures were invalid and it turned out the Government Communications Security Bureau (GCSB) had broken the law when asked by police to spy on Dotcom.